ahbanna/sports-camp-client/README.md

 - Home page contains a slider section, popular class section contain six most popular classess based on the number of enrolled students, popular Instructors section based on the number of enrolled students and a about us section.
-- header and Footer are shown expect 404 page.
+- Header and Footer are shown expect 404 page.
 - Instructor page shows all the Instructors and classess page shows all the classess approved by the admin.
 A student can select class and it will be shown his/her dashboard.
 After that, he/she can pay for the class.